You Can’t Manage What You Don’t Measure

 See how content influences your email open and click-through rates.
 Matcha tracks what percentage of clicks went to content (i.e., blog articles) versus product pages and other offers.

-Discover your blog’s unique insights and start publishing today with Matcha’s free 7-day trial!
+Discover your blog’s unique insights with a free Matcha account!

 With a free Matcha account, you’ll get access full access to our full Matcha platform and the ability to explore our library of 10,000+ licensed articles.
 Create a free account today and connect your blog to discover your unique content insights!